-5) participation by any or all team members is required in whole or at the member school.
+5) participation by any or all team members is required in whole or in part, explicitly or implicitly at the member school.
 While it may have seemed good originally to have this sentence in the rules, discussion has proven that nothing should be disallowed when a school attempts to maintain an already enrolled student who is attending that school.